 The Vichy French, in accordance with the terms of the treaty ending the conflict in the Levant, send a convoy carrying 4777 troops from Haifa back to France.
 These troops have decided not to join the Free French.

 Germany Military: Werner Mölders, 28, is appointed Inspector of Fighters (Inspekteur der Jagdflieger).
 He now will decide the ongoing tactical and operational doctrine of the Luftwaffe.
 While he no longer will fly officially on missions, he does have a personal Fieseler Fi 156 Storch transport for his personal use to visit forward airfields.
-He also, on occasion, flies "teaching missions" and the like which have a tendency to find the enemy.
+He also, on occasion, flies "teaching missions" and the like that have a tendency to find the enemy.

 |Captain Bruno Mussolini.|

 There was a Mussolini before Bruno’s death, and a Mussolini after it.
 Prior to August 7, 1941, despair was not part of his emotional range.
 The tragedy turned him into a different man whose lost stare, at times, provoked pity.Bruno is interred in the family crypt in the San Cassiano cemetery in the town of Predappio.

 |Colonel Evgeniy N. Preobrazhenskiy, who led the 1st Torpedo Bomber Regiment, talks with navigator Pyotr Khokhlov, who flew on Operation B’s first mission against Berlin on August 7-8, 1941.|